The Montague Collection Strategy:

 For 2024-2025 We have paid off the last two commission works.
 Went on an Art buying trip to Japan, Bought a work from an artist on our list.
 Purchased a Kayla Mahaffey painting that we were on waitlist for.
 Spent over $17,000 for the year.

-For 2025-2026 Considering a purchase of an Artist’s work we saw in Japan but waiting on gallery follow up.
+For 2025-2026 Purchased a work by Shourouk Rhaiem.
+Considering a purchase of an Artist’s work we saw in Japan but waiting on gallery follow up.